 This type of information would be important if you were to die or become incapacitated.
 In my own situation, anyone should be able to log into my Quicken or Mint.com accounts to see what I own and what I owe within minutes.
 I have seen many a widow or surviving adult child try to put together the pieces of their spouse’s or parent’s personal finances, and it wasn’t pretty.

-I run retirement cash flow projections –This can be a very revealing exercise but one that needs to be done.
+I run retirement cash flow projections - This can be a very revealing exercise but one that needs to be done.
 Whether you are in your 30s, 40s, 50s or 60 plus, you need to make sure you are keeping up with your long-term goals.
 If you are younger, you may be wondering if you will have enough to make it to retirement, and if you are retired, you may be worried if you’ll outlive your money.
 These are certainly legitimate concerns so let’s not put our heads in the sand.
 Let’s take a look at our portfolios and see how we can fine tune our investments.

 In good markets or bad, these basic rules of thumb still apply.
 If you are in your pre-retirement years and have not started saving yet, a good “rule of thumb” for an individual in their twenties should be saving about 10% of their gross income; a person in their thirties should be saving about 15% of their gross income, and someone in their forties should be saving about 20% of their gross income.
 If you are in your fifties and have not saved anything for retirement, don’t panic.
 Just make sure you are making retirement savings a top priority.
 Please don’t put your children’s college funding ahead of your retirement savings.
-Remember, they will not be paying for your retirement, and there are many ways to pay for a college education.
+Remember, they will not be paying for your retirement, and there are many economically feasible ways to pay for a college education.

 I frequently run retirement projections for our 30 and 40-year-old clients knowing that these projections are just estimates, but they do give us a relative idea of how good a job of saving they are doing towards retirement.
 I recommend that these projections be done every year or two prior to retirement because things can happen to sidetrack your plan.

 I also make it a habit of running regular cash flow projections for retired clients to make sure they are still on track.
 I always ask new retirees how much they need to cover their expenses on a monthly basis.
-This is obviously important because we need to make sure that all their sources of income such as Social Security, pensions and investments accounts will provide them with lifelong income.
+This is obviously important because we need to make sure that all their sources of income such as Social Security, pensions, and investment accounts will provide them with lifelong income.
 Many people tend to underestimate their life expectancy, but an individual retiring at age 65 should plan on at least a 30-year retirement.

 I get this question all of the time, “Should I include Social Security payments in my long-term cash flow and retirement projections?”
 The answer is “yes” because there is actually a very good chance that Social Security will be around for quite a while, contrary to “conventional wisdom.”
 Most likely the issues with funding will be solved by incrementally increasing the normal retirement age for individuals, means testing and/or simply lifting or raising the income threshold on current workers.